UltraEngine/Documentation/CPP/Mesh_AddPolygon.md

 The number of indices being added must match the number of polygon vertices the mesh uses.
 For example, you must use the overload of the method that adds three indices if the mesh is a triangle mesh.

-Once a mesh has been finalized, additional primitives cannot be added to it.
+Once a mesh has been submitted to the rendering thread, additional primitives cannot be added to it.
+This occurs during the first call to [World::Render](World_Render.md) after the mesh is created.

 The table below describes the bitwise values that can be specified in the *flags* parameter.